phuvf/oscpoint/README.md

 _Screenshot shows the OSCPoint tab on the PowerPoint ribbon_
 </div>

 The OSCPoint add-in is intalled on your Windows machine, and runs alongside PowerPoint.
 It provides an OSC API for PowerPoint.

-To find out more about the add-in and download the latest verions, check the [add-in documentation](add-in.md).
+To find out more about the add-in and download the latest verion, check the [add-in documentation](add-in.md).

 ## The Companion module